hevnsnt/Awesome_Incident_Response/README.md

 ## Identifcation
 Before we _Declare_ an incident, we need to identify the severity and impact of a security _event_.
 This section describes the best practices for building an effective Cyber Defense team, to ensure you are correctly monitoring the _correct things_ in your environment to quickly detect events as they occur in your environment.

+Being able to fully understand the scope of a security incidenty, we need evidence to review.
+When did this happen?
+How long ago?
+How many systems are impacted?
+Was anything exfiltrated/destroyed?
+Who did this?.
+All of these can be answered with an Awesome Logging strategy.
+The following is a good starting point of systems that should be logged, and logs should be located on a separate system and retained for at least 90 days.

+* Authentication (Active Directory, Identity Providers, Application, CASB, etc.) If a user logs into it, you should have that log.
+* Firewalls
+* Proxy / Webfiltering Solutions (DNS)
+* Security Tools (IDS/IPS, DLP, Zeek, etc.)
+* VPN Connections
+* Anti-Malware / EDR
+* Endpoint Command Line (Often overlooked, but is a GOLDMINE for Awesome Incident Response)
+* DHCP
+* Email Filtering / Spam Filtering
+* Webservers / Application servers
+* Servers (Cloud and On-prem)

 Read More on the [Identification Chapter](./chapters/2%20-%20Identification/identification.md)